alugowski/task-thread-pool/README.md

 # How it works

-Given that simplicity is a major goal, this thread pool does what you'd expect.
+Simplicity is a major goal so this thread pool does what you'd expect.
 Submitted tasks are added to a queue and worker threads pull from this queue.

 Care is taken that this process is efficient.
 The `submit` methods are optimized to only do what they need.
 Worker threads only lock the queue once per task.
 Excess synchronization is avoided.